Static Pressure, Manometers, and Magnehelics

 Magnehelic is a brand name for a high-quality Dwyer analog pressure gauge that comes in many different scales.
 Many techs will already have a high-quality digital differential manometer (like the Fieldpiece SDMN5) for reading gas pressure, which makes getting a separate Magnehelic largely unnecessary.

 When using a manometer or a Magnehelic, you will first zero it out to room pressure (for a Magnehelic, make sure it is level).
-Next, place the negative side probe in the return side of the unit after the filter but before the blower.
+Next, place the negative side probe into the return side of the unit after the filter but before the blower.
 Place the positive probe in the supply duct.
 Keep the negative side probe away from the side of the blower.
 Be sure to insert the probes as straight and square as possible.
-It is advised to use a static pressure tip like the one shown below to prevent air velocity pressure or air currents from interfering with the static pressure reading.
+Using a static pressure tip like the one shown below is advised to prevent air velocity pressure or air currents from interfering with the static pressure reading.

 With a static pressure tip, point the tip against the airflow direction (points opposite the airflow) in both the return and supply.